joelchrono12/joelchrono12.ml/stats.md

 ---
 layout: default
-title: stats | joelchrono
+title: Stats
-header: Statistics
+header: Stats
 description: Statistics such as posts count and word count, etc.
-permalink: /more/stats/
+permalink: /stats/
-redirect_from: /stats/
+redirect_from: /more/stats/
 ---

 <article markdown="1">